 If you plan a change in transportation at dismissal time, the school must be notified in writing.
+An email to communications@stmichaelschoolinfo.com will suffice.
 Children should be told their transportation plans before they come to school each day

 VISITORS